jasonknight/atom-repl/README.md

-# atom-repl package
+# atom-repl

-This package intends to be a general purpose REPL interface.

-The plan is to support:
+This is a very general and basic implementation of REPLS, or just script execution in the case of PHP, for the Atom Editor.

+You can send the entire buffer, a selection, or multiple lines to the program in question. `alt-8` sends lines, `alt-9` sends selections and `alt-0` send the entire buffer.

+For code like PHP, when sending lines of selections, `<?php` is automatically prepended for you.
+Since PHP has no concept of a REPL, the code is written to a temporary file, and then executed.
+Sending lines and selections WILL NOT WORK LIKE A TRUE REPL for PHP!

+### Currently supported

+* PHP

+### Soon to be supported
-Lisp (such as CLISP)
+* Lisp (such as CLISP)
-Lua (like ULua)
+* Lua (like ULua)
-Python
+* Python

 And so on.